-If you are from the online poker world, it is worth noting that there are some adjustments that you have to be making in order to exploit live opponents.
+If you are from the online poker world, it is worth noting that there are some adjustments that you have to be making in order to exploit live poker opponents.
 If you fail to make these adjustments, you will not profit as much as you could when playing in live poker games.
 Check out some online poker now.

-Knowing what adjustments to make is all about identifying the differences between online and offline poker games and adjusting accordingly based on the game environment changes.
-For the most part, the games attract different types of players.
-Live cash games especially at the lower stakes tend to be full of loose passive players, making them less aggressive than the online poker cash games which are played on the virtual felt.
+Knowing what adjustments to make is all about identifying the differences between online and offline poker games.
+You adjusting accordingly based on the poker game environment changes.
+For the most part, the poker games attract different types of poker players.
+Live cash games especially at the lower stakes tend to be full of loose passive players.
+This makes them less aggressive than the online poker cash games which are played on the virtual felt.
 You make the most from the bad players, and there are plenty of them in live poker rooms.

 The typical 3x-4x open raises pre-flop are the norm in online poker games, but in live poker games you should expect the pre-flop sizing to be a lot bigger.
-Most initial raises will be 5x or 6x the bb and it is not uncommon to even see 8x-10x raises before the flop get called.
+Most initial raises will be 5x or 6x the big blind and it is not uncommon to even see 8x-10x raises before the flop get called.
 The bigger sizing means you can get more into the pot the times you expect to have the best hand, and can more easily get your whole stack in by the river.
 You also get to bluff opponents that missed the flop in heads up pots, allowing you to steal pots that weren’t rightfully yours.